 - Review your streaming plan (is it current? how many simultaneous streams does it support?)

 - Make sure your TV has the most up-to-date firmware (Menu > Support > Software Update)

 Reset Smart Hub

-Another method is to reset the mart hub where your apps live.
-This method is a little extreme, as it’ll remove all your apps and you’ll have to re-download them, so use this method as a last resort if all else fails.
+Another method is to reset the smart hub where your apps live.
+This method is a little extreme, as it’ll remove all your apps, and logins, and you’ll have to re-download them and log back in, so use this method as a last resort if all else fails.

 In order to complete the reset, you’ll have to exit the Smart Hub.
 On your remote select Menu > Smart Hub > Smart Hub Reset (you may receive a warning that this will erase all your apps).
 You’ll then be prompted to enter your PIN, which is set to 0000 by default (if this does not work, you’ll have to contact Samsung).
 Once the reset is complete, navigate back to your Smart Hub and try Netflix again.
 Be patient as the app may take some time to finish setting up.

 With any luck, the first few methods should be enough to get you up and running again on your binge.
 If all else fails, you can always fall back to streaming wirelessly from your smartphone, tablet, or computer.
 If any of you have any additional tips or tricks to restore Netflix on a Samsung Smart TV, feel free to comment below!